itsanamulhassan/express_mongoose_master_assignment/README.md

-# 📚 Book Borrowing API
+# 📚 Library Management API

 A RESTful API built with **Express.js**, **Mongoose**, and **TypeScript** that allows users to manage books and borrow records.
 Includes validation using **Zod**, error handling middleware, and MongoDB aggregation for analytics.